tiagovaz/pyo-collection/README.md

 Pyo scripts collection
 =====================

-Here you find some of my pyo scripts.
+Here you find some of my (and others') pyo scripts.

 Pyo is a Python module written in C to help digital signal processing script creation.
 More details in https://code.google.com/p/pyo/